Tips for throwing a fuss-free football party on game day, including easy snacks, clean-up and more!

 First of all, let’s talk about décor.
 Let’s be real, people.
 This is a football game, not prom.
 You don’t have to go all out on decorating because, frankly, people are here for two reasons: the game and the food.
 They could care less what your house looks like.
 So don’t stress.
 I like to stick to a nice, clean theme of black and white and buy just a couple of decorations, like this flag banner I bought from Target.
 Then I just added some adhesive letters.
 It took all of 5 minutes.
 I also got the disposable tablecloth, snack cups, and straws from Target.
 And since everything is a neutral color, you can re-use anything that you don’t end up using for the football party.
 You can even add pops of your team’s colors.
 Easy peasy.
 Let’s move on.

 Now, let’s talk food.
-While I love cooking for hours before entertaining, I know many of you don’t.
+While I love cooking for hours before entertaining, I know some people don’t.
 So here are my top tips for putting together an easy spread for game day:

 - Your slow cooker is your friend.
 Not only can you throw in ingredients for a dish and forget it while you prepare everything else, but it also keeps food warm for the duration of the game so that you don’t have to babysit.
 My favorite game day picks: Healthier Slow Cooker Green Chile Corn Dip and Crock Pot Ribs.